Vecchia approximations of Gaussian-process predictions: Introduction

 \section{Introduction}

-Gaussian processes (GPs) are popular models for functions, time series, and spatial fields, with a myriad of application areas such as geospatial analysis \citep[e.g.,][]{Banerjee2004,Cressie2011}, nonparametric regression and machine learning \citep[e.g.,][]{Rasmussen2006}, the analysis of computer experiments \citep[e.g.,][]{Kennedy2001}, and Bayesian optimization of expensive functions \citep{Jones1998} and of the tuning parameters in neural networks \citep[e.g.,][]{Snoek2012}.
+Gaussian processes (GPs) are popular models for functions, time series, and spatial fields, with many application areas such as geospatial analysis \citep[e.g.,][]{Banerjee2004,Cressie2011}, nonparametric regression and machine learning \citep[e.g.,][]{Rasmussen2006}, the analysis of computer experiments \citep[e.g.,][]{Kennedy2001}, and Bayesian optimization of expensive functions \citep{Jones1998} and of the tuning parameters in neural networks \citep[e.g.,][]{Snoek2012}.
+Here, we focus on spatial prediction using GPs.
 GPs are flexible, interpretable, allow natural probabilistic quantification of uncertainty, and are thus well-suited for big-data applications in principle.
 However, direct application of GPs incurs computational cost that is cubic in the data size, which is too expensive for many modern datasets of interest.

 To deal with this computational problem, numerous GP approximations or simplifying assumptions have been proposed.
-These include imposing sparsity on covariance matrices \citep{furrer2006covariance,kaufman2008covariance,Du2009}, sparsity on precision matrices \citep{rue2005gaussian,lindgren2011explicit,Nychka2012}, and low-rank structure \citep[e.g.,][]{Higdon1998, Wikle1999, Quinonero-Candela2005, Banerjee2008, Cressie2008, Katzfuss2010,tzeng2018resolution}.
+These include imposing sparsity on covariance matrices \citep{furrer2006covariance,kaufman2008covariance,Du2009}, sparsity on precision matrices \citep{rue2005gaussian,lindgren2011explicit,Nychka2012}, composite likelihoods \citep[e.g.,][]{curriero1999composite,Stein2004,Eidsvik2012}, and low-rank structure \citep[e.g.,][]{Higdon1998, Wikle1999, Quinonero-Candela2005, Banerjee2008, Cressie2008, Katzfuss2010,tzeng2018resolution}.
 While low-rank approaches are poorly suited for capturing fine-scale dependence, sparsity-based approaches can generally not guarantee linear scaling in the data or grid size, especially in higher dimensions.
+Local GP approximations \citep[e.g.,][]{Gramacy2015} are fast but do not scale well to joint predictions at many locations.